carpiero/DataTown/README.md

 • Hold governments and service providers accountable to citizens and establish a common yardstick that encourages competition

-This process requires a series of phases (Philips, 2018):
+This process requires a series of phases (Phillips, 2018):

 • Capture information.